 There are several ways to create a PDF file.
 You are welcome to use whatever software you prefer, as long as the final product is saved as a PDF.

 A variety of online PDF converters are available for free.
 Many of these converters will allow you to upload a file (such as an image, PowerPoint, or html file) and convert it to a PDF automatically.
 Be careful that you are using a reputable and safe file conversion service if you choose to find one online.
 We do not recommend any particular site or service.

 Tips for Documenting Your Portfolio

-- Photography your work on a large smooth neutral solid-colored background (gray or beige) without distracting textures.
+- Photograph your work on a large smooth neutral solid-colored background (gray or beige) without distracting textures.

-- Do not shoot your artwork on a pure white or black background as the dramatically light or dark color of the background will interfere your camera’s internal metering system and produce an under- or over-exposed image.
+- Do not shoot your artwork on a pure white or black background (the dramatically light or dark color of the background will interfere with your camera’s internal metering system and produce an under- or over-exposed image).